Get an annual AARP membership for only $9. Offer ends 12/11.

 Pro Tip: Unsure how to make a beachfront retirement community work with your finances?
 If so, be sure to check out SeniorLiving.org’s guide to building a budget on a fixed income!

 According to Jon Ulin, the managing principal of Ulin & Co Wealth Management in Boca Raton, the state of Florida is one of the more affordable places for beachfront retirement living.
 He says that “the cost of living is significantly less for entertainment, transportation, food…and even real estate.
 You can buy a lot more house in Florida for the same cost.”
-He goes on to share that Florida retirees do not pay city or state taxes, which can be a huge plus if you live on a fixed income.
+He also shares that Florida retirees do not pay city or state taxes, which can be a huge plus if you live on a fixed income.

 Factors to Consider When Searching for a Beachfront Retirement Community